Thornam/Timeseries_Transformer/README.md

 ![Image of the Portfolios created in the paper](/Images/Out-of-sample_portfolios.png "Out-of-sample Portfolios")

 The results show that the Transformer model, in general, can outperform both the LSTM model and the S&P-500 equally weighted index over the five-year test period.
 It also shows that the choice of the loss function does play a role in the overall return over the period.
-However, notice that these results do not serve as any investment advice, but merely indicate the information captured by the Transformer models in even a volatile time series setting such as for weekly asset returns.
+However, notice that these results do not serve as any investment advice, but merely indicate the information captured by the Transformer models even in a volatile setting such as for weekly asset returns.

 The file 'Presentation' contains slides created for the defense of the Master's Thesis and goes through the main findings in the paper.